 TASK ONE: SUMMARISE IT TASK TWO: TRANSFORM IT iummarise the information in fifty words or fewer.
 Transform the information into TWO images.
 Labe your images with quotations.
-CONSIDER IT CONSIDER IT apacted his life as an adult?
+TASK THREE: CONSIDER IT How do you think Dickens' experiences as a child im pacted his life as an adult?
 Answer in full sentences.